danberghjohnsson/puppet-xubuntu-devbox/README.md

 # Features

 Sets up the box as I like it.
-YMMV.

 - Removes packages I don't use.
 - Installs and configures tools/applications I find useful, including sundry